 Become a Mentee

-Apply for the GLODERM Mentorship Programme
+Apply for the 2027 GLODERM Mentorship Programme

-The Programme aims to strengthen Mentorship in global health dermatology and increase access to educational opportunities in resource-limited settings worldwide by:
+The programme aims to strengthen mentorship in global health dermatology and increase access to educational opportunities in resource-limited settings worldwide by:

 - Delivering a unique one-on-one mentorship programme between global health dermatology faculty mentors and mentees either living or working in low-resource settings, interested in developing expertise in global health dermatology.